Bike Festival Information

 SKILLS CLINICS AND SOCIAL RIDES

-Whether you're new to biking or experienced, join us to increase your confidence and abilities.
+Whether you're new to mountain biking or more experienced, join us to increase your confidence and abilities.
 Our clinics are designed to group you with others that have similar abilities and goals.
-Read the descriptions below to determine where you best fit.
 Space is limited so be sure to register as soon as you can!

 Please be sure to show up to the class with your bike in good riding condition.
 Make sure you have enough air pressure in your tires, your brakes and shifters are working, etc. If you need help, don't hesitate to visit any of the local bike shops to get your bike in tip top riding condition.